top of page

 and Ego Does Not Resist Here

 Resistance arises only when people are asked to believe, conform, or change.
-Here, we have none of that happening.
+Here, we have none of that happening here.

-The common threats of losing freedom, independence, or free will that are common on spiritual paths don’t exist here.
+The common threats to freedom, independence, or free will that arise on spiritual paths don’t exist here.

 Not because they are overlooked, but because this energetic field itself is set differently.

-What brings relaxed calm is not independence, but rather the removal of unnecessary false control, self-surveillance and effort.
+What brings a relaxed, expansive calm is not independence, but rather the removal of unnecessary false control, self-surveillance, and effort.

 There is no demand or obligation to surrender or improve.
 Nothing is imposed.
 People don’t feel taken over.